amacduff/ui-designer-project/README.md

 ## Suggestions

 - Add customer images to increase trust
-- Add a CTA button
+- Add a CTA button to give John a next step
-- Consider focusing on one testimony at a time
+- Consider focusing on one testimony at a time to not overwhelm